neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

 ![](../images/deployment-artifacts.jpg)

-Select the test stage to edit the stage tasks.
+Select the stage to edit the stage tasks.

 ![](../images/stage-tasks.jpg)